ACCESS-NRI/CMIP7-Hackathon/docs/VSCode_setup_guide.md

 <p align="center"><img src="assets/extensions.png" alt="drawing" width="90%"/></p>

 We have a total of 4 extensions to install.
-Note hovering over a listed extension you get a small information pane (as seen below), and clicking on an extension opens a full extension information page.
+Note that when hovering over a listed extension, a small information pane pops up (as seen below), and clicking on an extension opens a full extension information page.

 - *Extension 1:* **Python** <br>
 This extension provides full code support and highlighting for the *Python* programming language within VS Code.
 Type `python` into the extensions search bar and select the *Python* extension published by Microsoft marked with the red ellipse below.
 Click `install` to add the extension.